In Times of Uncertainty

 If you are feeling stressed or anxious about the pandemic, you are not alone.
 The Centers for Disease Control and Prevention website (CDC.gov) tells us that this outbreak is stressful for many people, especially older people and those with chronic diseases because they are at a higher risk for severe illness from COVID-19.
 One of the CDC’s tips to cope with this stress is to take care of ourselves and those who are important to us.
 That doesn’t surprise me because even under normal circumstances, clients who initially feel anxious about their estate plan express how relieved they feel after completing it.

-According to PsychologyToday.com, you can relieve stress by problem solving which includes focusing on the problem, clarifying your concerns and creating a plan of action.
+According to PsychologyToday.com, you can relieve stress by problem-solving which includes focusing on the problem, clarifying your concerns, and creating a plan of action.
 While it is unpleasant to consider a potential illness or death, you can alleviate some of the associated stress by creating an estate plan that addresses your concerns and achieves your goals.
-For example, perhaps you are concerned your children will disagree about how to settle your estate after you pass away, but after consulting to your attorney, you learn that is a typical fear of parents and there are ways you can help avoid that scenario.
+For example, perhaps you are concerned your children will disagree about how to settle your estate after you pass away, but after consulting with your attorney, you learn that is a typical fear of parents and there are ways you can help avoid that scenario.
 Or perhaps you are worried you’ll lose your life savings or home due to the high cost of long-term care, but after consulting with your attorney, you learn what options you have to prevent that outcome.

 As you clean out your closets, spruce up the yard, and try that new recipe, also consider creating or updating your estate plan.
 You may wonder how you can start planning when you can’t even leave your home, but modern technology actually makes virtual and telephone consultations very easy.
 Your attorney will carefully listen to your concerns and use that information to present options to you that will alleviate those concerns with solutions that are personal to you, rather than a canned will or trust.